Norland offers a welcoming and nurturing environment where you'll make friends for life

 You are not permitted to smoke anywhere in Norland’s buildings or grounds, or at any time whilst in uniform.
 You are strongly discouraged from smoking at any time for health reasons.

 Under no circumstances should you consume alcohol prior to or whilst working with children or when attending Norland.
 You should be aware of, and avoid, the effects that the use of alcohol can have on your judgement.
 This applies not only to driving but also to caring for children and your ability to study the next day.
 Drinking too much can also result in behaviour of which you could later be ashamed, and which could bring discredit to Norland.

 Facial or neck tattoos are not acceptable and likewise, anything that might be intimidating or distressing to young children.
 Symbols that are racist, sexist or target any groups, hate speech and images (or language) that might be deemed too graphic are also not permitted.
 Decisions regarding acceptability will be made on a case by case basis.

 You should not take or use anyone else’s property without the owner’s specific agreement on each occasion.
 No one is to interfere with anyone else’s personal belongings without their permission.

-Whilst wearing your uniform, in order to be a good role model for children and to ensure good habits are formed whilst training, Norland students must not: chew gum; listen to music using headphones/ear buds; consume food and drink whilst walking around; use a mobile phone whilst walking in the street (except in the event of an emergency); purchase alcohol; buy fast food or eat in a fast food restaurant; cross the road unless using a crossing.
+You must always demonstrate a high level of professionalism at all times when wearing your uniform as you are highly visible.
+In order to be a good role model for children and to ensure good habits are formed whilst training, you must not do the following when wearing your uniform: chew gum; listen to music using headphones/ear buds; consume food and drink whilst walking around; use a mobile phone whilst walking in the street (except in the event of an emergency); purchase alcohol; buy fast food or eat in a fast food restaurant; cross the road unless using a crossing.

 You are expected to attend all classes as required unless you are ill or have been authorised to take special leave.